-The Rabbinical School is a five-year integrated program of learning, spiritual development, and personal growth ending in rabbinic ordination and the award of a master of arts degree.
-Courses in Judaic studies and professional and pastoral skills are complemented by a program of field education and an academic year of study in Israel.
+The Rabbinical School of The Jewish Theological Seminary provides an integrated program of academic learning, professional development, and spiritual growth ending in rabbinic ordination and the award of a master of arts degree.
+Courses in Judaic studies and professional and pastoral skills are complemented by a program of field education and a year of study in Israel.
 View a full description of our curriculum.

 An undergraduate degree from an accredited college or university must be earned before the anticipated date of registration in The Rabbinical School.
 Previous academic achievement is an important criterion for admission, since scholarly ability is essential for the rabbinate.
 We recommend a strong liberal arts background for prospective students; the study of history, philosophy, religion, literature, and the social or natural sciences can be excellent preparation for rabbinical school.
 Applicants are required to take the GRE exam and have their scores submitted to JTS.

 Strong language and communication skills in both English and Hebrew are of critical importance for admission to The Rabbinical School.
 At least two semesters of college-level Hebrew are required to begin our program, as demonstrated in our Hebrew placement exam.
 Prior experience studying primary Jewish texts is likewise important to demonstrate readiness for our rigorous program.
 All entering students complete exercises to assess their skill level in Hebrew and in the interpretation of biblical and rabbinic texts.
 Students with strong language and textual skills begin their studies at JTS at "Skill Level 2" and proceed to Israel in their second year.
 Others take two years in New York before continuing to the Israel year.
 Initial skill level generally determines whether a student will complete our curriculum in five or six years.